Lambdata-Build-Week/DS-airbnb/readme.md

 ![Github stars](https://img.shields.io/github/stars/Build-Week-ft-airbnb-2/DS?style=social)
 ![Github follow](https://img.shields.io/github/followers/Build-Week-ft-airbnb-2?style=social)

 AirBnB Price Recommender is an `<APP>` that allows `<AirBnb host>` to quickly get `<Best Listing Price>` without too much effort and hassle.

 [AirBnb Recommneder Website](https://airbnb-ds-predict.herokuapp.com/)

-[Write about the project]
-This web app is built on Fast API....
-This app uses Mahcine Learning to give a prediction ....
+This web app is built on Fast API and uses Mahcine Learning to give a prediction on the price of an Airbnb listing.

 ## Duplicate the project
 You can clone this project and try yourself.